 Leases and licences are granted only where activities comply with the core objectives of the Local Government Act and with the Hornsby Shire LEP 1994.
-Leases and licences are granted in accordance with Council Policies CSISAS 12, CSISAS 13 and CSISAS 14. • Expressions of Interest are called for by Council where appropriate Performance Measures Fees are submitted for review by Council each year.
+Leases and licences are granted in accordance with Council Policies CSISAS 12, CSISAS 13 and CSISAS 14.
+Expressions of Interest are called for by Council where appropriate Performance Measures Fees are submitted for review by Council each year.
 Audit of Income and Expenditure.
-Performance Measures 0 Time Frame 0 / 0 Time Frame Policies CSISAS 12 - Delegation of Authority to Grant Lease / Licence Agreements, CSISAS 13 - Use of Council Buildings by Kindergartens and CSISAS 14 - MCS Lease/Licence of Council Land). • Council will call for Expressions of Interest for leasing and licensing where appropriate.
-Action Mgt Team Fees charged for the use of Community MC Centres / facilities are equivalent to those MCS charged for similar facilities.
-Income and expenditure of Community MC Centres are reviewed on a regular basis by MCS Management Committees and accounts MF forwarded to the Finance Branch Action Mgt Team 5.2B Equity Council will provide fair and equitable opportunities to community facilities for community groups.
-5.3 FEES AND AUDIT Management Statement 5.3A Fees and Charges Fees charged are fair and reasonable.
+Performance Measures 0 Time Frame 0 / 0 Time Frame \(\text{SO} \) \(\text{SO} \ Mgt Team W W C M W C S W L S Mgt Team Leases and licences are considered where activities comply with the core objectives of the Local Government Act (s.36E - 36N) and the zoning as set out in the Hornsby Shire LEP 1994.
+Leasing and licensing of community facilities will be in accordance with Council's Policies CSISAS 12 - Delegation of Authority to Grant Lease / Licence Agreements, CSISAS 13 - Use of Council Buildings by Kindergartens and CSISAS 14 - Lease/Licence of Council Land).
+Council will call for Expressions of Interest for leasing and licensing where appropriate.
+Action Fees charged for the use of Community Centres / facilities are equivalent to those charged for similar facilities.
+Income and expenditure of Community Centres are reviewed on a regular basis by Management Committees and accounts forwarded to the Finance Branch Action to to for and om the Council will provide fair equitable opportunities community facilities community groups.
+5.3 FEES AND AUDIT Management Statement 5.3A Fees and Charges Fees charged are fair reasonable.
 5.3B Auditing No profits shall be made from the operation of Centres / facilities 5.4 RISK MANAGEMENT Management Statement